-Loch Hourn runs inland from the sound of Sleat and opposite the island Skye, its Sometimes described as the most fjord-like of the sea lochs of northwest Scotland, it is steep sided and has the majestic Ladhar Bheinn rising from the southern shore.
+Loch Hourn runs inland from the sound of Sleat and opposite the island Skye.
+It is sometimes described as the most fjord-like of the sea lochs of northwest Scotland.
+It is steep sided and has the majestic Ladhar Bheinn rising from the southern shore.

-Departing Mallaig at 10am our vessel Cyfish will cruise north close to the Knoydart peninsula and spot wildlife, we may drop a line and fish for a time but the focus will be on landing at Barrisdale Bay in the heart of Britain’s last wilderness for a low level hike which heads east along the established path towards the head of the loch.
+Departing Mallaig, our vessel Cyfish will cruise north close to the Knoydart peninsula and spot wildlife, we may drop a line and fish for a time.
+But the focus will be on landing at Barrisdale Bay in the heart of Britain’s last wilderness for a low level hike, heading east along the established path towards the head of the loch.

-After approximately 5km we reach Runival where it is possible to re-join the boat anchored in the loch.
-Pick up is also possible from Skiary but be prepared for 2km of much tougher going to reach here.
+After approximately 5km, we reach Runival where it is possible to re-join the boat anchored in the loch.
+Pick up is also possible from Skiary but be prepared for 2km of much tougher going to reach there.
 A collection by boat from any further east is dependent on favourable tidal conditions.

-After the walk has been completed visitors will have the option to visit Isle Ornsay inn on skye or Shenna’s tearoom at Arinsdale, this is a quirky café of which you will most likely have never seen before.
+After the walk, visitors will have the option to visit Isle Ornsay inn on Skye or Shenna’s tearoom at Arinsdale; this is a quirky café the like of which you will most likely never have seen before.